 What do I do if I want to appeal my grade?

 University Entrance (UE) is the minimum requirement to go to a New Zealand university.
-From 1 March 2014, to be awarded UE you will need:

 - NCEA Level 3